 One of the most well-respected fishing guides in northeast Florida, Captain James Dumas of Drum Man Charters excels at light tackle fishing on the flats.
 Depending on the season and the weather, he may also suggest sight fishing or fly fishing, for those who wish to take that challenge!
 (904) 687-9498

 Inshore Adventures offers charter fishing tours from St. Augustine to Palm Coast.
 Captain Tommy Derringer is a staff writer for Coastal Angler, a redfish tour professional, and an all-round expert in inshore and nearshore fishing.
-Visit his website and blog here for some great information on fishing in general as well as the daily fishing report for St. Augustine.
+Visit his website and blog here for some great information on fishing in general as well as the daily fishing report.
 (904) 377-3734

 Canoe and Kayak Fishing

-The wealth of shallow-water fishing opportunities in St. Augustine has made it a popular destination for kayak fishing.
+The wealth of shallow-water fishing opportunities has made St. Augustine a popular destination for kayak fishing.
 This wonderfully peaceful and noise-free activity offers a genuine experience in the natural world.
-Fishing from a kayak can open up new opportunities as well since the kayak can go into the nooks and crannies of the waterways that other boats can't reach
+Fishing from a kayak can open up new opportunities as well since the kayak can go into the nooks and crannies that other boats can't reach.

 Canoes and kayaks are available for rent from several outfitters around the city (see list of rentals below).
 Artificial lures and a spinning rod are all a vacationing fisherman needs to bring to be able to hunt redfish like a pro.